Analyzing Facebook's Unusual Options Activity | Benzinga

 Analyzing Facebook's Unusual Options Activity

-Shares of Facebook (NASDAQ:FB) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $357.9.
+Shares of Facebook (NASDAQ:FB) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $353.55.

 - Sentiment: BEARISH